demitry/az-204/Section 8 - Develop for Azure Storage - Azure Cosmos DB.md

 ## Concept of Partitions [148]

-- Partitions
+### Partitions

 - Logical Partition - items in a container are divided into subsets (partitions)
 - Partition key - the partition for the item is decided by the partition key that is associated with the item in the container
 - Item Id - uniquely identifies an item in the partition
 - Identification: **[Partition key + Item Id]** uniquely identifies an item in the container
 - Size: logical partition - up to 20 Gb
 - Limit: No limit when it comes to the number of logical partitions within a container

-- Partition Ket
+### Partition Key

 - <r> **Choose property for the partition key which the value does not change.**</r>
 - The property should have a wide range of possible values.
 - Once decide on a partition key for the container - <r>**you CANNOT change it.**</r>

 ## Costing [149]

+### Request Units

+- Cost of DB operations is measured in terms of Request Units
+- Request Units - blended measure of CPU, IOPS and memory usage
+- No matter which API is used

+Everything is managed by the platform

+- Cost of reading 1KB = 1 Request Unit
+- Other operations - has their own measure of charged Request Units
+- For each operation you can see the amount of Request Units for this operation

+You are billed on an hourly basis

+Provision : On the container level or on the database level

+"throughput" - speed at which data is transferred

+### Serverless mode

+- You don't provision any throughput

+- This is managed by Cosmos DB

+- Bill - based on Request Units you consume

+### Autoscale mode

+Automatically scale up and down the required resources based on the number of requests that your application receives.

+- Request Units can autoscale up and down based on demand
+- Demand is checked on container abd database level
+- Great for critical workloads

 ## Lab - Creating an Azure Cosmos DB Account [150]

 ## The usage of JSON [151]